Newark Stargazing & Astronomy Report

 Where are darker skies near Newark?

-The closest meaningfully darker mapped site is White Township, New Jersey, about 71 km west north west of Newark, reaching Bortle 6.
+The closest meaningfully darker mapped site is Town of Monroe, New York, about 59 km west north west of Newark, reaching Bortle 6.

 When is the sky darkest in Newark?